The 20 Best Miller-Fisher Syndrome Doctors Near Me in Maryland, US

 Offers Telehealth

 Daniel Krasna, M.D., is a fellowship-trained Brain Injury Medicine physician in the Department of Physical Medicine and Rehabilitation.
 He specializes in treating patients who have had a brain injury regardless of the cause including trauma, spontaneous bleed, and lack of oxygen.
 This includes helping manage their behaviors, guiding their therapies, and providing interventions for spasticity.
 He completed his residency at Schwab Rehabilitation / University of Chicago in Illinois and his Brain Injury fellowship at Moss Rehabilitation/ Einstein Healthcare in Elkins Park, PA.
 Dr. Krasna is rated as an Experienced provider by MediFind in the treatment of Miller-Fisher Syndrome.
-His top areas of expertise are Stroke, Guillain-Barre Syndrome, and Miller-Fisher Syndrome.
+His clinical expertise encompasses Stroke, Guillain-Barre Syndrome, and Miller-Fisher Syndrome.
+Dr. Krasna is board certified in American Board Of Physical Medicine And Rehabilitation.

 Experienced in Miller-Fisher Syndrome